Analytics - API Quickstart

 - A Saved Search in your Meltwater App account

-You need to provide your API key when you call any Meltwater API endpoint.
+You need to provide your API token when you call any Meltwater API endpoint.

-You provide the API key as a header called
+You provide the API token as a header called

 apikey, for example: